Posted by: Malcolm Jarvis CIPP/E

 If you’ve read our previous GDPR post regarding cold calling, then you’ll be familiar with the concept of the balancing test used to demonstrate that you’ve a legitimate reason for using someone’s information to call them.
 Safeguards are a key part of tipping this balance sufficiently in your favour.
 Ensuring that individuals are aware of their data protection rights and how your company uses their data are both mandatory safeguards you will need to implement after May 2018.

-As I’ve mentioned previously, we don’t know exactly how these new regulations will be interpreted into UK law, and there's always the updated ePrivacy directive coming into force at the same time as the GDPR just to keep us all on our toes.
-It’s a safe bet though that most of these new rules will be adopted without many changes and, with little time left before 25th May 2018, companies will need to start planning sooner rather than later using what information is currently available.
+As I’ve mentioned previously, we don’t know exactly how these new regulations will be interpreted into UK law, and there's always the updated ePrivacy Regulation coming into force hot on the heels of the GDPR, just to keep us all on our toes.
+It’s a safe bet though that most of these new rules will be adopted without many changes and, with little time left before 25th May 2018, companies will need to start planning sooner rather than later.
 Yes, it's possible that the goal posts may continue to move, but at least we'll be pointing in the right direction.

 Also, my usual disclaimer - I’m not a solicitor, nor in the legal profession.
 The information provided here is my best effort as someone involved in the call centre industry who doesn’t mind spending hours and hours reading the text of the GDPR and it’s recitals and opinions in an attempt to help companies translate it into specific action.
 Wherever possible I’ve included links to where my conclusions and advice have come from so you can double-check them for yourself.